-As our patient at Cosmetic and Family Dentistry, we do everything we can to create a preventive treatment plan that helps you stay healthy, avoid tooth loss, and maintain a beautiful smile.
+As our patient at Maria Kim, DMD, we do everything we can to create a preventive treatment plan that helps you stay healthy, avoid tooth loss, and maintain a beautiful smile.

 Unfortunately, tooth loss is occasionally unavoidable.
 Deep decay, trauma, infection, fractures, and misalignment could require an extraction to protect the health of your remaining teeth.
 Maria Kim, DMD, understands that facing tooth loss can affect how you feel about your appearance as well as creating challenges when it comes to eating and speaking properly.